Most Frequently Asked Questions

 TenPoint Crossbow Technologies does not recommend loosening or letting down the tension on limbs in the off season.
 There is no way to let off enough tension on your string & cables to keep them from stretching.
 Also, you can end up doing damage to your limbs if not properly tightened before shooting and your crossbow performance will probably suffer.

-Can I get a PowerTouch trigger installed in my Hybrid Lite or Titan crossbow?
+Can I get a PowerTouch trigger installed in my Hybrid Lite or early Titan model crossbow?

-No. The barrels on the Hybrid Lite and Titan crossbows are not machined to accept a PowerTouch trigger.
+No. The barrels on those models are not machined to accept a PowerTouch trigger.

-Can I get a GripSafety installed in my Hybrid Lite or Titan crossbow?
+Can I get a GripSafety installed in my Titan or Turbo crossbow?